hlizjones/flexpath-conditional-logic-and-control-flow-exercises/README.md

 ## Exercise overview

-The intention of this exercise is to give you more experience working with JavaScript's data types and converting values from one type to another.
+The intention of this exercise is to give you more experience working with conditional logic in JavaScript and controlling program flow.

 ## Getting Started